ageron/handson-ml3/constant/docs/process-commit.md

 It should be rare that you have more than one or two branches at a time.

+`git fetch --prune` will remove any stale local tracking branches.

 Read and critique your own code before assigning any review tasks.
 Delete commented code, tidy up TODOs, try to make it easy for the reviewer to understand your proposed changes.